Azure Backup vs Quest Rapid Recovery comparison

 Find out what your peers are saying about Azure Backup vs. Quest Rapid Recovery and other solutions.
 Updated: March 2024.

-Azure Backup is ranked 7th in Backup and Recovery with 29 reviews while Quest Rapid Recovery is ranked 24th in Backup and Recovery with 3 reviews.
-Azure Backup is rated 8.0, while Quest Rapid Recovery is rated 8.8.
-The top reviewer of Azure Backup writes "Easy to use with reasonable storage costs and is very intuitive".
-On the other hand, the top reviewer of Quest Rapid Recovery writes "Reliable and has useful VM standby and replication features, with a five-minute RPO and fifteen-minute RTO, and good technical support".
-Azure Backup is most compared with Veeam Backup & Replication, Rubrik, Acronis Cyber Protect, Commvault Cloud and Veritas Backup Exec, whereas Quest Rapid Recovery is most compared with Veeam Backup & Replication, Quest NetVault, Dell PowerProtect DD (Data Domain), Rubrik and Acronis Cyber Protect.
+Azure Backup is ranked 7th in Backup and Recovery with 50 reviews while Quest Rapid Recovery is ranked 24th in Backup and Recovery with 18 reviews.
+Azure Backup is rated 7.8, while Quest Rapid Recovery is rated 8.8.
+The top reviewer of Azure Backup writes "Straightforward to set up and manage and allows us to monitor all backups in one place".
+On the other hand, the top reviewer of Quest Rapid Recovery writes "Allows us to do point-in-time recovery and mount the whole server and saves quite a bit of time".
+Azure Backup is most compared with Veeam Backup & Replication, Rubrik, Commvault Cloud, Acronis Cyber Protect and Arcserve UDP, whereas Quest Rapid Recovery is most compared with Veeam Backup & Replication, Quest NetVault, Dell PowerProtect DD (Data Domain), Rubrik and Acronis Cyber Protect.
 See our Azure Backup vs. Quest Rapid Recovery report.

 See our list of best Backup and Recovery vendors.